What is a Personalized Email? 7 Tips to Get Higher Results in 2024

 5. Explain your privacy policy

 It’s good practice to lay in front of your customers your privacy policy and explain how you will use their data to personalize the emails they will receive in the future.
 It will not only help you build trust with your customers but will also help in setting expectations.
+There are many privacy policy template available online for this purpose.

 8 Proven email personalization Strategies